2025 World Space Vision &

 REGISTRATION NOW OPEN

-In response to requests from many teams from around the world, the 2025 Global Space & AI Challenge (SVAC25) has been rescheduled as an online competition commencing September 2 with final award ceremony October 2, 2025
+In response to enthusiastic requests from teams around the world, the 2025 Global Space & AI Challenge (SVAC25) has been officially rescheduled as a fully virtual competition, commencing September 2 and culminating in a grand final award ceremony on October 11, 2025.

 Sessions